Find Image Rotation and Scale Using Automated Feature Matching

 Find a transformation corresponding to the matching point pairs using the statistically robust M-estimator SAmple Consensus (MSAC) algorithm, which is a variant of the RANSAC algorithm.
 It removes outliers while computing the transformation matrix.
 You may see varying results of the transformation computation because of the random sampling employed by the MSAC algorithm.

-Display matching point pairs used in the computation of the transformation matrix.
+Display matching point pairs used in the computation of the transformation.

 Step 5: Solve for Scale and Angle